Open accessibility options

 🤝 Purpose: Optimizing our service

-📅 Storage period: Data is generally stored as long as it is necessary for the service purpose
+📅 Storage Period: Data is generally stored as long as it is necessary for the service purpose

 What are audio and video elements?